algarsi3/context/README.md

 | `match_type` | freshly computed match type from the last load |
 | `alt_surr_texts` | cleared |

-This means that any correction made by the validator — a manual re-highlight, an edited OR value, a corrected section name — is completely undone.
+This means that any correction made by the validator — a manual re-highlight, an edited data value, a corrected section name — is completely undone.
 The annotation returns to its pre-edit baseline.

-**Implementation note:** at load time, the backend stores an `"original"` snapshot dict alongside each annotation in memory.
-This snapshot captures the JSONL field values and the span/match_type computed by the matching pipeline at that load.
-The snapshot is held only in memory and is never written to the session file, so it adds no disk overhead.
-When `/reset/{ann_id}` is called, the backend copies the snapshot values back into the annotation and saves the session.
-The cost of a reset is negligible (a few field copies and a session write).

 ---